E1 European long distance path: Schleswig-Holstein and Hamburg

+Wanderverband Norddeutschland is the organisation responsible for this section of the route.

-On the first section the E1 European walking route runs together with the E6 route.
+This section of the E1 route is the same as for the E6 route.
 The path crosses the border at Kupfermühle near Flensburg and leads through the towns of Flensburg and Schleswig.
-It touches the "Naturpark Hüttener Berge" and runs parallel to the coast of the Baltic Sea until it reaches the city of Kiel.
-After Kiel it incorporates the towns of Preetz, Plön, Malente-Gremsmühlen, Eutin and Neustadt on its way to Lübeck.
-It goes on via Ratzeburg and Mölln until Güster – here the path of the E1 branches away from the E6.
-In Hamburg the route crosses the river Elbe.
+It touches the Naturpark Hüttener Berge and runs parallel to the coast of the Baltic Sea until it reaches the city of Kiel.
+After Kiel, it passes through the towns of Preetz, Plön, Malente, Eutin and Neustadt on its way to Lübeck.
+It continues via Ratzeburg and Mölln to Güster – here the path of the E1 branches away from the E6.
+In Hamburg, the route crosses the river Elbe.

 The Schlei – Eider – Elbe Wanderweg is known as the west alternative (Westvariant) of the E1 between Flensburg and Hamburg.
 It runs parallel to the North Sea coast and the Elbe instead of the Baltic.